Professor of Biodiversity

 - Tobias, J.A., Planque, R., Cram, D., Seddon, N. 2014.
 Species interactions and the structure of complex communication networks.
 PNAS (online 6 Jan 2014).

 - Tobias, J.A., Cornwallis, C.K., Derryberry, E.P., Claramunt, S., Brumfield, R.T., Seddon, N. 2014.
 Species coexistence and the dynamics of phenotypic evolution in adaptive radiation.
 Nature (online 22 Dec 2013).

 - Seddon, N., C. A. Botero, J. A. Tobias et al. 2013.
 Sexual selection accelerates signal evolution during speciation.
 Proceedings of the Royal Society B. 280: 20131065

 - Wilkins, M., Seddon, N., Saffran, R. J. 2013.
 Evolutionary divergence in acoustic signals: causes and consequences.
 Trends in Ecology and Evolution 28:156–166.

 - Salisbury, C., Seddon, N., Cooney, C., Tobias, J.A.
 2012.
 The latitudinal gradient in dispersal constraints: ecological specialisation drives diversification in tropical birds.
 Ecology Letters 15: 845-855.

-For a full list of publications, click here
+- For a complete list of publications, click here